 Now that your registration is updated, do you have to vote in person?

 If COVID-19 makes you nervous about voting in person—or you have a health condition, work commitment, or other situation that makes it difficult to go to the polls on election day—you may want to look into absentee ballots.
 You can mail your ballot, or in some places drop off when completed.
 Many states also allow early voting; you can fill out and submit a ballot early at a local polling location.
-Learn more about early voting here.
+Learn more about early voting here, or check out this map and click on your state for more information about voting in your area.

 Voting during a pandemic feels like enough of a challenge without unnecessary delays or extra steps.
 Remembering to update voter registration after a name change is one way to keep your voting experience fast, easy, and safe.